IRC 457(b) Deferred Compensation Plans

 Can a 457(b) plan include designated Roth accounts?

-A governmental 457(b) plan may be amended to allow designated Roth contributions and in-plan rollovers to designated Roth accounts starting in 2011.
+Yes, a governmental 457(b) plan may be amended to allow designated Roth contributions and in-plan rollovers to designated Roth accounts.

 Pub.
 4484, Choose a retirement plan for employees of tax-exempt and government entities (schools, hospitals, churches, charities

-Issued July 11, 2003 with a retroactive effective date of January 01, 2002, these regulations encompass the changes made by legislation from the two decades.
+Issued July 11, 2003, with a retroactive effective date of January 01, 2002, these regulations encompass the changes made by legislation.